 All banking apps are positioned slightly differently and each excels in specific areas, which we explore in our reviews below.

-Plenty of people are still wary about storing their money in an app-only bank.
+Plenty of people are still wary about storing their money in an app-only bank that relies on online banking.
 What happens if the company goes bust?
 Will you lose all your money?

-App-based banks that are fully licensed banks (that includes Starling Bank, Monzo and Atom Bank) are all protected by the Financial Services Compensation Scheme (FSCS) meaning that your money (up to £85,000) is protected should the bank go bust.
+App-based banks that are fully licensed banks, including Starling Bank, Monzo and Atom Bank, are all protected by the Financial Services Compensation Scheme (FSCS).
+This means that your money (up to £85,000) is protected should the bank go bust.

 Current account features